OpeOnikute/systems-performance-playground/README.md

 # Systems Performance Playground

-Check out the exercises and the answers in [exercises.md](exercises.md)
+Check out the exercises and the answers in the `exercises` folder.

 ## Vagrant usage insttructions